ReactiveX/rxjs-docs/MIGRATION.md

 and use RxJS v6 without any modifications to their code.

-A backward-compatibility layer eases the update process, allowing you to keep your apps working while you address most code changes at your own page.
+A backward-compatibility layer eases the update process, allowing you to keep your apps working while you address most code changes at your own pace.
 The overall process can be carried out in stages:

 1. Update to the latest version of RxJS 5.5 and ensure that you've fixed any issues caused by bug fixes.